 In alignment with the research, the district procured a research-based student survey that provides feedback to teachers and input for the teacher's evaluation.
-Dallas ISD has contracted with Panorama, an open source student survey that publishes all survey questions online.
+Dallas ISD has contracted with Panorama, an open-source student survey that publishes all survey questions online.

 Teachers are encouraged to explore the questions used by this company online to become familiar with the type of questions that are included.
-Note that in the 2020-2021 school year, an updated version of the Panorama Student Perception Survey will be administered.
-Sample items are available here on the TEI website.
+Note that beginning with the 2020-2021 school year, an updated version of the Panorama Student Perception Survey was administered.
+Sample items are available <a href="https://example.com/here-en/base-